 Bunge is another agribusiness that serves to link farmers and producers of basic consumer staples.
 Wheat milling is among Bunge's many food businesses, which it then sells and transports as food ingredient products.

-As with other mid-market supply chain businesses, Bunge is also a developer of food technology and ingredients.
-This is a lucrative part of the food industry to be in.
-Since its U.S. IPO in 2001, Bunge’s sales and profitability have been cyclical, but it’s been able to dole out a rising dividend every year except for 2020 (when it temporarily paused dividend increases during the early days of the COVID-19 pandemic).
+As with other midmarket supply chain businesses, Bunge is also a developer of food technology and ingredients.
+This is a lucrative part of the food industry.
+Since its 2001 U.S. initial public offering (IPO), Bunge's sales and profitability have been cyclical, but it's been able to dole out a faithfully rising dividend through the years.
+It yielded 3.4% based on share prices in January 2025.

 4. Seaboard

-Seaboard is another food supply chain business, including the trading and overseas transportation of agricultural commodities.
+Seaboard is another food supply chain business that deals with the trading and overseas transportation of agricultural commodities.
 Among the commodities it deals with are wheat and other grains.

 5. MGP Ingredients